 Then it was 2021.
-I was keen to watch some outstanding films of a alternative nature so I finally watched the Blu Ray.
+I was keen to watch films rooted in the "alternative" culture.
+This one was listed in the IMDB top films of 2010 and I immediately remembered when I saw those posters.
+I soon picked up the Blu Ray.
 What I found surpassed my expectations from the opening credits until the final scene.
 I came away forlorn because this film would've been one to define that phase of my life, but I didn't despair for long as I reflected and gradually realised the messages in the film.

 The film was directed by Edgar Wright of Cornetto Trilogy fame.
 It was filmed in Toronto, giving a welcome break from the usual US-centric settings.
 It stars Michael Cera and Mary Elizabeth Winstead, as well as one of Macaulay Culkin's brothers.
-Beck helped with the soundtrack.
+Beck contributed to the soundtrack.
 With all these elements in place, there was no way it could fail.

 THE PLOT, BRIEFLY

 The film is set in the early 2000s.
 It tells the story of Scott Pilgrim, a 22 year old layabout who plays bass for an unrecognised garage band.
 He lives with his friend and flatmate Wallace.
 Scott is initially dating a girl named Knives, but becomes lovestruck by another girl named Ramona Flowers.
 He meets this girl in his dreams before finding her in real life.

 As he becomes more involved with Ramona, her seven former love interests return to her life and challenge him to musical duels.
 He must win these to gain her love.
 This culminates with a grand final battle with one named Gideon.